eXTReMe Tracker

 Tint, Real Color Wheel tint colors RGB/YMC colorwheels

-The RGB/CMY colorwheel on is NOT for pigments.
+The RGB/CMY colorwheel on is NOT for pigments, it's for computers only.

 it does not darken as nature or pigment crystals do, it darkens to black effecting the color incorrectly.

-Here are the corrected CMYK and RGB to match the Real Color Wheel.
+Here are the corrected CMYK and RGB colors, the Real Color Wheel.

 CMYK Real Color Wheel